abubnov/selenium-maven-testng-pagefactory/README.md

 ```

-* 	Type from command line for running tests in
+* 	You can use the command bellow to running tests from command line

+#### Run all the unit test classes.

 ```